MarvinOtt/SlimeSimulation/README.md

 ## Controls

-When the application is in the background pressing "CTRL + LEFT_ALT + G" brings it back into windowed mode.
+When the application is in the background press "CTRL + LEFT_ALT + G" to bring it back into windowed mode.

 ## Requirements